-Variable Years Definition $\#Green\ Tech\ Jobs$ 2007, 2010-2020 Number of job postings for disruptive green tech jobs in a year according to the Burning Glass (BG) database.
-Disruptive green tech job postings relate to jobs in one of four climate-related technology areas that were identified by Bloom et al. (2021) as having been disruptive ("hybrid vehicle electric car," "lithium battery," "solar power," and "fracking").
-We assume that no disruptive green tech job has been posted if a firm-year is not included in the BG database.
-Source: Bloom et al. (2021) and Burning Glass. $I(Green\ Tech\ Jobs)$ 2007, 2010-2020 Indicator that equals one if $\#Green\ Tech\ Jobs$ is positive, and zero otherwise.
-Source: Bloom et al. (2021) and Burning Glass. $Green\ Tech\ Ratio$ 2007, 2010-2020 Number of job postings for disruptive green jobs relative to the total number of all disruptive job postings.
+Variable Years Definition #Green-Tech Jobs 2007, 2010-2020 Number of job postings for disruptive green-tech jobs in a year according to the Burning Glass (BG) database.
+Disruptive green-tech job postings relate to jobs in one of four climate- related technology areas identified by Bloom et al. (2021) as having been disruptive ("hybrid vehicle electric car," "lithium battery," "solar power," and "fracking").
+We assume that no disruptive green-tech job has been posted if a firm-year is not included in the BG database.
+Source: Bloom et al. (2021) and Burning Glass. $I(Green-Tech \ Jobs)$ 2007, 2010-2020 Indicator equal to one if $\#Green - Tech Jobs$ is positive, and zero otherwise.
+Source: Bloom et al. (2021) and Burning Glass.
+Green-Tech Ratio 2007, 2010-2020 Number of job postings for disruptive green-tech jobs relative to the total number of all disruptive job postings.
 Set to zero if the number of disruptive job postings is zero.
-Source: Bloom et al. (2021) and Burning Glass. $\#Non ext{-}Green\ Tech\ Jobs$ 2007, 2010-2020 Number of job postings for non-green disruptive tech jobs in a year according to the Burning Glass (BG) database.
-Non-green disruptive tech job postings relate to jobs in one of 25 climate-related technology areas that were identified by Bloom et al. (2021) as having been disruptive and are unrelated to climate change.
-We assume that no non-green disruptive tech job has been posted if a firm-year is not included in the BG database.
+Source: Bloom et al. (2021) and Burning Glass. #Nongreen-Tech Jobs 2007, 2010-2020 Number of job postings for nongreen disruptive tech jobs in a year according to the Burning Glass (BG) database.
+Nongreen disruptive tech job postings relate to jobs in one of 25 climate-related technology areas identified by Bloom et al. (2021) as having been disruptive and are unrelated to climate change.
+We assume that no nongreen disruptive tech job has been posted if a firm-year is not included in the BG database.
 Source: Bloom et al. (2021) and Burning Glass. #Green Patents 2002-2019 Number of green patents obtained in a year according to the Google Patents (GP) database.
-To identify "green" patents, we follow the approach in Cohen, Gurun, and Nguyen (2021) and apply the OECD classification to identify what constitutes a patent with the potential to address environmental problems.
+To identify "green" patents, we follow Cohen, Gurun, and Nguyen (2021) and apply the OECD classification to identify what constitutes a patent with the potential to address environmental problems.
 We assume that no green patenting has occurred if we are unable to identify a green patent in the GP database for a firm-year.
-Source: Google Patents. $I(Green\ Patents)$ 2002-2019 Indicator that equals one if $\#Green\ Patents$ is positive, and zero otherwise.
+Source: Google Patents. $I(Green \ Patents)$ 2002-2019 Indicator equal to one if $\#Green\ Patents$ is positive, and zero otherwise.
 Source: Google Patents.
-Green Patents Ratio 2002-2019 Number of green patents (#Green Patents) relative to the total number of patents.
+Green Patents Ratio 2002-2019 Number of green patents ($\#Green Patents$) relative to the total number of patents.
 Set to zero if the number of total patents is zero.
-Source: Google Patents. $\#Non ext{-}Green\ Patents$ 2002-2019 Number of non-green patents obtained in a year according to the Google Patents (GP) database.
-We assume that no patenting has occurred if we are unable to identify a non-green patent in the GP database for a firm-year.
+Source: Google Patents. $\#Nongreen\ Patents$ 2002-2019 Number of nongreen patents obtained in a year according to the Google Patents (GP) database.
+We assume that no patenting has occurred if we are unable to identify a nongreen patent in the GP database for a firm-year.
 Source: Google Patents.
-Assets 2002-2020 Total assets (in \$ millions) at the end of the year (Compustat item AT).
+Assets 2002-2020 Total assets (in \$ millions) at the end of the year (Compus- tat item AT).
 Winsorized at the 1% level.
 Source: Compustat NA/Global Debt/Assets 2002-2020 Sum of the book value of long-term debt (Compustat data item DLTT) and the book value of current liabilities (DLC) divided by total assets (Compustat data item AT).
 Winsorized at the 1% level.
 Source: Compustat NA/Global.
 Cash/Assets 2002-2020 Cash and short-term investments (Compustat data item CHE) divided by total assets (Compustat data item AT).
 Winsorized at the 1% level.
 Source: Compustat NA/Global.
 PPE/Assets 2002-2020 Property, plant, and equipment (Compustat data item PPENT) divided by total assets (Compustat data item AT).
 Winsorized at the 1% level.
 Source: Compustat NA/Global.